 It may be confused with Potentilla sterilis (Barren Strawberry), which occupies similar habitats, but which has the terminal tooth of its leaflets shorter than the adjoining teeth, sepals clearly visible between the petals, and flowers which are smaller than those of Wild Strawberry.
-Escaped Fragaria ananassa (Garden Strawberry) is larger in all its parts (flowers20-35mm across v.
+Escaped Fragaria ananassa (Garden Strawberry) is larger in all its parts (flowers 20-35mm across v.
 10-20mm).
 Fragaria moschata (Hautbois Strawberry) also tends to be larger, but with an overlap in flower size (15-30mm across); its uppermost pedicels have spreading or reflexed hairs whilst those of Fragaria vesca are appressed or ascending.
 There are forms of Fragaria vesca grown in gardens and so potentially capable of escaping: forma roseiflora with pink petals; forma alba with white fruits; and forma semperflorens, which flowers and fruits throughout the year.
-The usual wild form, forma vesca, may also be found as a garden plant and has long been cultivated as such.
+The usual wild form, forma vesca, may also be found as a garden plant and has long been cultivated as such and can escape: surburban records are often of this status.